 The terms ortho, meta, and para are frequently used to describe the locational relationship between two substituents on an aromatic ring.
-When two substituents are in a 1,2 relationship, they are said to be ortho.
-When two substituents are in a 1,3 relationship, they are said to be meta.
-When two substituents are in a 1,4 relationship, they are said to be para.
+Two substituents in a 1,2 relationship are said to be ortho, two substituents in a 1,3 relationship are said to be meta, and two substituents in a 1,4 relationship are said to be para.
 (Figure 4)